Inflation and the Federal Reserve Board

 Recent Inflation

-The figure on the left illustrates CPI inflation from 2000 to 2024.
+The figure above shows CPI inflation from 2000 to 2024.
 (Double click on the figure to enlarge it).
 Inflation fluctuated between 0 and 4% with two unusual spikes.
-One in 2008-2009 during the Great Recession resulting from the financial shenanigans of the Housing Bubble and the 9% peak in 2022 before declining.
+One in 2008-2009 during the Great Recession resulting from the financial shenanigans of the Housing Bubble and Crash and the 9% peak in 2022 followed by decline.
 This second inflationary surge resulted from the pandemic lockdown and the government’s fiscal response to counter the significant threat to the entire economy which avoided the catastrophe.

 Nonetheless, the inflation was a problem requiring action by the Fed.
 That’s the focus of this post.